samipkalyani/Two_way_indian_sign_language_communication_system/README.md

 ## Dataset
 The system uses video representation of words in Indian Sign Language as listed in the ISL dictionary.
 It consists of 2988 words, each word has two instances.
 You can download complete [dataset](https://drive.google.com/drive/folders/1bnnpumQFlEXKyx1jS2Qq7-K_u5heJgQU?usp=sharing)

-## Setup
+## 🔨 Setup
 1. Install the dependencies mentioned in `requirements.txt` to run this project.
 2. **For Sign generation**
 - Build [Openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose#installation)
 - Download the Stanford parser folder from the [drive link](https://drive.google.com/drive/folders/1xxxyj90SUK_fqjo_S-DW-jfMoHBcjbre) and place it in the main project repository.
 It is used in `text-parser.py` to translate input  sentences to gloss sequences.
-- Download the pre-trained [checkpoint folder](https://drive.google.com/drive/folders/1MtvtGxfR93cT2yLNKRaD97l-Nlw-6wSh?usp=sharing), [all-frames-gen](https://drive.google.com/drive/folders/1c4sGre9983FCpBMOZpNPKZNY6Z5sqHvt?usp=sharing) folder to run the generation and save all these folders in the main project repository.
+- Download the pre-trained [checkpoints folder](https://drive.google.com/drive/folders/1MtvtGxfR93cT2yLNKRaD97l-Nlw-6wSh?usp=sharing), [all-frames-gen](https://drive.google.com/drive/folders/1c4sGre9983FCpBMOZpNPKZNY6Z5sqHvt?usp=sharing) folder to run the generation and save all these folders in the main project repository.
 If you want to train on your image then run the [colab file](https://colab.research.google.com/drive/1oqT2RrK9c5XfWw8_aQ8dHNbDD5W7iwCw?usp=sharing) to get a trained model
 3. **For Sign recognition**
 - Clone Medapipe
 ```shell